mdre/JoditWrapper/README.md

-# JoeditWrapper
+# JoditWrapper
-Joedit Wrapper for Vaadin 14+
+Jodit Wrapper for Vaadin 14+